 How can long runs be incorporated into the FASTer Way program?

 You can add a long run into the FASTer Way program pretty easily each week.
-Moving forward, those doing long runs will not do a low calorie day, so as to be fueled well for their run.
+Those doing long runs will not do any low macro days, so as to be fueled well for their runs.
 However, the schedule of 5 workouts per week + 1 long run will have you in optimal shape for your next big race.
 The FASTer Way workout schedule will leave you some flexibility to squeeze in at least one long run per week.

 Can I run with the same intensity during the FASTer Way Program?